What taxes (if any) are payable by the owner of real estate on a recurring basis and can these be reduced or offset in any way?

 Liability to income tax can sometimes be reduced but this depends on the specific circumstances and the nature of the property.

-Property tax is payable for the whole calendar year by the owner of a property asset on 1 January of each calendar year.
-The tax base is equal to the net cadastral income (revenu net cadastral) which is obtained by applying to the local rental value (valeur locative cadastrale) (after updating and upgrading) a reduction of 50% (20% for non-developable land).
+Provperty tax is payable for the whole calendar year by the owner of a property asset on 1 January of each calendar year.
+The tax base is equal to the net cadastral income (revenu net cadastral) which is obtained by applying to the local rental value (valeur locative cadastrale) (after updating and upgrading) a reduction of 50%.
 The amount of property tax is calculated by applying the rate of the tax set by each local authority to the cadastral income.

-This is payable by the occupier of the property (as of 1 January).
+This is payable by the occupier of the property (as of 1 January) although it is planned to repeal it for property used as the main housing as from 1 January 2023.
 Premises used for housing, car parking or for both personal and business purposes, are subject to housing tax.
 The tax does not apply to premises which are subject to local tax on business activities (with exceptions).
 The tax is calculated on the cadastral rental value of the dwelling and outbuildings.

-This is payable (yearly as of 1 January) by the owner of premises used as offices or for commercial or storage purposes located in the Île-de-France (ie Paris and the surrounding areas):
+This is payable (yearly as of 1 January) by the owner of premises used as offices or for commercial or storage purposes located in the Île-de-France (i.e. Paris and the surrounding areas) and, from 1 January 2023, in Provence-Alpes-Côte d’Azur:

-The tax is calculated by multiplying the area of the premises by the applicable rate which varies according to which of part of the Île-de-France the premises are located in.
+The tax is calculated by multiplying the area of the premises by the applicable rate which varies according to where the premises are located in.

 A reduced rate applies to premises owned by the State, regional authorities, professional organizations, non-profit associations or private bodies with a social, educational, cultural, sport – related or public health purpose.